oliverneut/GoGreen/Final Report version 1.md

 ---
 ## Points for improvement
-1. How can your software be improved (testing, GUI, code quality, features, ...)
+1. How can our software be improved?
     We can add more bonus features which would give us a higher grade like :
         - make it into an android application.
         - add a visual representation of a forest where the user can see how much trees he saved
         - add a API which can calculate CO2 for the car you drive (BMW X5, Volvo C3, ...)
 2. How can the process/collaboration be improved?
     We could split up the workload even more, so that everyone has done an equal share into the making of the application.
 Or maybe we could have changed everyone's task on a weekly basis, this way everyone would have worked on every aspect of the application.
 3. How can the course be improved?
-    Give the students an intro on maven, mockito ...
+    Give the students an intro on maven and mockito.
 Some things we're hard to process on your own.
     We know that the course is about looking things up and learning things on the go without much help, but sometimes an introduction on complex subjects would be really helpful.
+Also, if realistically possible, make the course longer.
+After 8 weeks, several team members felt that the real collaboration had only just begun and could have been pushed further.

 ---
 ## Individual feedback

 ### Himanshu Pathak
 My role in the project was to work on the server side and handle the database for storing the data.
 I worked extensively in making the api endpoint handling on the server side, the database schemas and most of the queries that were used to retrieve and store data within the database.
-I also spent a lot of time in researching in mockito in order to figure out how it can be used to test the serverside code that I had created.
+I also spent a lot of time in researching in mockito in order to figure out how it can be used to test the server side code that I had created.

 My strong points for the project was my proficiency with programming and basic knowledge of how database and server systems can be connected together.
 My weaker points and my goal for this project was to learn how to efficiently work in a group and delegate tasks based on the strong points and weak points of the members.
 I have learned a lot about this, however I would like to improve more in this area.